kkmaute/moris/share/install/Install.md

 * if install them with space (see option below)
 *
 * patch
-* pkgconf
+* pkgconf (or pkg-config)
 * makeinfo (part of texinfo package)
 *
 * To check whether the above packages are installed, excute
-* the command:  which patch; which pkgconf; which makeinfo *------------------------------------------------------------
+* the command:

+which patch
+which pkgconf
+which pkg-config
+which makeinfo
+*------------------------------------------------------------

 *------------------------------------------------------------